hwanheelee1993/UMIC/README.md

 We provide the processed version for four datasets we used in the paper in `txt_db` dir. <br>
 To process new captions, please process the data as follows. <br><br>

-The format of textual feature file(python dictionary, json format) is a list of the dictionary like the below:
+The format of textual feature file (Python dictionary JSON format) is a list of the dictionary like the below:
-- 'caption' : [candidate catpion]
+- `caption` : [candidate caption]
-- 'imgid' : [image id for the caption in each dataset.]
+- `imgid` : [image id for the caption in each dataset.]

 Please refer to `sample.json` as an example format. <br>
 Note that we regard each image file name as **dataset_name**_**image_id**.jpg following the coco dataset. <br>

-Using the '.json' format that has the list composted of these dictionaries, please preprocess the file using the following command.
+Using the JSON format that has the list composted of these dictionaries, please preprocess the file using the following command.

 ```
 python make_txt_db.py --input_file $INPUT_JSON_FILE \